KenCooper2022/InsightChristianAssembly_website/replit.md

 ## Notes
 - The website uses external CDNs for Bootstrap, jQuery, and Google Fonts
 - PayPal integration is configured for donations (sandbox mode currently)
-- Contact form is currently frontend-only (no backend processing)
+- Contact form saves submissions to localStorage (to be connected to backend later)
+- Prayer request form saves submissions to localStorage (to be connected to backend later)

 ## User Preferences
 - Backend development: Node.js with Express (preferred for future developments)